-APOC’s achievements - (at December 2011)
+APOC’s achievements - (at December 2012)

-- 80.2 million people receiving regular treatment in APOC countries
+- 100.8 million people receiving regular treatment in APOC countries

-- 178 821 (97.4%) endemic communities had implemented treatment activities in 24 countries
+- 184 560 endemic communities had implemented treatment activities in 24 countries

 - 108 projects running in 16 countries; Intervention in 11 former OCP countries.

 - Agreement reached to pre test CDI strategy in curricula of 52 faculties of medicine and nursing schools in Africa

 - Results of the updated health impact assessment carried out in 2012 (DGF progress report):